hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ## Setup

 The web tests require Python3, Selenium Webdriver, and at least one of the drivers below to run.
-Currently supported browser/driver combinations are Firefox/Geckodriver and Chromium/Chromedriver (in progress).Selenium Webdriver can be installed via `pip install selenium`.
+Currently supported browser/driver combinations are Firefox/Geckodriver.
+In-progress browser combinations are Chromium/Chromedriver and Opera/OperaChromiumDriver.
+Selenium Webdriver can be installed via `pip install selenium`.

-Each user used as an active user in the tests must have a profile in each browser they are using, in order to deal with a Selenium issue around username/password popups.
-In order to make these, go into the python interpreter and run the `setup_objects()` function from `web_test_setup_cleanup` (no parameters need be passed).
-Then, follow the instructions for creating a profile in the chosen browser, below.

-Currently, the credentials added should be `{user}-wiu1`, `{user}-wiu2`, and `{user}-wiu3` (although `{user}-wiu3` may be phased out), and all of them should have the password `user_secret`.
-These can be found in the `credentials.yaml` file, which is created upon running the unit tests.

-Additionally, the user will need to log into [Beaver](https://beaver.heprc.uvic.ca/dashboard) as `{user}-wiu2` and create a key.
+The user will need to log into [Beaver](https://beaver.heprc.uvic.ca/dashboard) as `{user}-wiu2` and create a key.
 There will be a popup regarding the downloading of files.
 The user should request that the browser save the file and should click the box dictating that this is done automatically in the future.
 The files can also be saved to an alternate location (for example, the `unit_tests/web_tests/misc_files` directory) so as not to clog up the host computer's default downloads folder.

-Ideally, there will be a script to do the Firefox profile setup eventually.
-However, Firefox currently does not seem to recognize passwords input into the `about:logins` page and Selenium cannot interact with Firefox popups, so this isn't currently feasible.
+There will need to be a profile implemented for this, which has not been done yet.

 As with the other unit tests, a server configuration and cloud credentials are required to run the tests.
-If the server configuration script is rerun, the browser profiles will need to have their passwords updated.

 Additionally, the tests require a set of files to start off with.
 These consist of four cloud files in RAW format, named `{user}-wii1.hdd`, `{user}-wii2.hdd`, `{user}-wii3.hdd`, and `{user}-wii4.hdd`; and one ssh public key named `{user}-wik3.pub`.
 They should be placed in the `unit_tests/web_tests/misc_files` directory.

-In order to set up the tests on a new server, the `unit-test` server in `.csv2/unit-test/settings.yaml` must be modified accordingly, and the profiles must be set up again for the new server.
+In order to set up the tests on a new server, the `unit-test` server in `.csv2/unit-test/settings.yaml` must be modified accordingly.
 The `server_url` variable in `web_test_setup_cleanup` should also be modified to match the new server.

 The status tests additionally require the system time to be set to the correct time zone.
 This is a non-issue on a computer that is already set up, but is important on a virtual machine.